metablaster/WindowsFirewallRuleset/Modules/Ruleset.Firewall/Help/en-US/Get-RegistryRule.md

 ParameterSetName = "NotAllowingEmptyString" is there because $DisplayName if not specified casts to empty string due to \[string\] declaration, which is the same thing as specifying -DisplayName "", we deny both with dummy parameter set name and setting default parameter set name to something else.
+TODO: Parameter to ignore case sensitive DisplayName and DisplayGroup, then also update  Export-RegistryRule

 ## RELATED LINKS